tranchitam/designpatterns/README.md

 Behavioural patterns:
 - Observer: Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its dependent objects are to be notified automatically.
+- Chain of responsibility: Create a series of request handlers.
+Based on the content of request and condition, the request will be handled or passed to next request handler.